FlyAgileWithGiom/miro-remote-mcp/planning/backlog.md

 ## In Progress

+(No items currently in progress)

+## Recently Completed (2025-11-24)

-- [⏳] OPS1: Operator sees accurate authentication status in health check
+- [x] OPS1: Operator sees accurate authentication status in health check ✅ 2025-11-24

 ## Planned